jimhigson/oboe.js/writing/main/5_Implementation.md

 adapts.
-Undoubtedly, by not instantiating its own transport this component presents a less friendly interface: it's data source is no longer a hidden implementation detail but exposed as a part of the it's API at the responsibility of the caller.
-I feel this is mitigated by the interface being purely internal.
+Undoubtedly, by not instantiating its own transport this component presents a less friendly interface: it's data source is no longer a hidden implementation detail but exposed as a part of the it's API as the responsibility of the caller.
+I feel this disadvantage is mitigated by the interface being purely internal.
 Dependency injection in this case allows the tests to be written more simply because it is easy to substitute the real XHR for a stub.
-Unit tests should test exactly one unit, were the streaming http object to create its own transport, the XHR would also be under test, plus whichever external service it connects to.
-Because Javascript allows redefinition of built in types the stubbing could have potentially also be done by overwriting the XHR constructor to return a mock.
+Unit tests should test exactly one unit; were the streaming http object to create its own transport, the XHR would also be under test, plus whichever external service it connects to.
+Because Javascript allows redefinition of built in types the stubbing could have potentially also been done by overwriting the XHR constructor to return a mock.
 However this is to be avoided as it opens up the possibility of changes to the environment leaking between test cases.